 Family holiday fun, ghosts and all!

 What better way to kick off your holiday season than by seeing the Meadow Brook Theatre's long-running production of Charles Dickens,' A Christmas Carol!
-Now celebrating over 35 years, this show has captured the hearts of audiences throughout Detroit.
+Now celebrating 38 years, this show has captured the hearts of audiences throughout Detroit.

 Bah!
 Humbug!
 What is A Christmas Carol About?